vlazed/smh2blender/README.md

 If you have found a bug, or you have a suggestion to improve this tool, please report it in the [issue tracker](https://github.com/vlazed/smh2blender/issues).
 This is the best way for me to act on them.

 ## Tutorials
+> [!IMPORTANT]
+> For some of these tutorials, knowledge on decompiling models with Crowbar is required.
+Learn how to decompile models and import them into Blender before proceeding to the following tutorials.

 ### Obtaining maps
 Maps are simple `.txt` files which define the order of bones or physics objects of a certain model.
 They look like this: